Partial fillings of the bosonic $E_8$ quantum Hall state: The bosonic E8 quantum Hall state

 In general, the chiral central charge $c$ of a bosonic topological phase is related to its anyon quasiparticle content through the Gauss-Milgram formula \cite{kitaev2006anyons},

 Here, the sum is over anyon classes $x$, with quantum dimensions $d_x$ and spins $h_x$, and is normalized by the total quantum dimension $\mathcal{D}=\sqrt{\sum_xd_x^2}$.
-For bosonic states with trivial topological order, $d_x = 1$ and $h_x = 1$ for all $x$.
-Therefore the chiral central charge of a bosonic short-range entangled state must be divisible by 8, i.e., $c\equiv0$ modulo 8.
+For trivial topological order, the chiral central charge of a bosonic short-range entangled state must be $c\equiv0$ modulo 8.
 Up to the addition of unprotected nonchiral edge modes, the $E_8$ state is therefore the simplest fully-chiral short-range entangled topological state.

 The Chern-Simons theory for the $E_8$ state is \cite{PhysRevB.86.125119}

 Here, $a_I$ ($I = 1, \ldots, 8$) are dynamical $U(1)$ gauge fields; $A$ is the external electromagnetic gauge potential; $(K_{E_8})_{IJ}$ is the Cartan matrix of the $E_8$ Lie algebra: